 The legal process of buying a new home can often seem complex and the terms used may be unfamiliar.
-Tim Harris, chartered legal executive at Hegarty Solicitors explains the conveyancing process in seven steps:
+We explain the conveyancing process in seven steps:

 1. Mortgage Agreement in Principle